 So, skip the industry lingo like Apptopia does on its 'About Us' page.
 The startup's simple but polished language effectively communicates the company's offering while still allowing the Average Joe to understand it.
-Take a look at the last paragraph -- using short and punchy sentences, the paragraph explains a complex product in a very simple way.

 Why the 'About Us' Page Rocks: It totally breaks the mold.